cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 * [Choosing a form service](#choosing-a-form-service)
 * [Form requirements](#form-requirements)

-## Choosing a form service
+## Form services
 Federalist pages are static websites.
-This means there is no backend for you to log into to get your agency's form data.
-You'll need to use a separate form service to use a digital form on your agency's site.
-Choosing a service depends on the purpose of your agency's form.
+This means there is no backend for you to log into to get your agency’s form data.
+You’ll need to use a separate form service to use a digital form on your agency’s site.
+Below is a list of service providers identified through research funded by GSA's 10x program.
+This list is continuously updated, please contact [Federalist product owners](x) if you see other service providers that should be added.

 #### [Google Forms](https://www.google.com/forms/about/)
 - Use cases: Newsletter sign ups, contact us, feedback, bug reporting, support requests, other custom forms